Is Lane-Splitting Legal on a Motorcycle in Missouri?

 • The plaintiff suffered genuine injury or incurred damages resulting from the accident (e.g., loss of income, hospital bills, etc.)

-As lane-splitting isn’t strictly illegal in Missouri, you may file an injury claim or lawsuit if you’re injured while lane-splitting.
-However, lane-splitting is regarded as unsafe.
-Therefore, it may be challenging to make a successful claim without legal help from motorcycle accident attorneys.
+Again, because lane-splitting isn’t strictly illegal in Missouri, you may still file an injury claim or lawsuit if you’re injured while lane-splitting.
+However, since lane-splitting is regarded as unsafe, it may be challenging to make a successful claim without legal help from experienced Missouri motorcycle accident attorneys.
 Due to comparative fault laws, the opposing party may establish a defense claiming you’re at least partially at fault, which can reduce the amount of compensation you recover.

 If you can prove another driver was entirely or mostly at fault during a lane-splitting accident, you may be able to recover significant compensation.
-For example, if the driver was using their phone, acted recklessly, or violated other traffic laws, they may be deemed negligent.
+For example, if the driver of the other vehicle was using their phone, acted recklessly, or violated other traffic laws, they may be deemed negligent.

-Since lane-splitting on a motorcycle is considered dangerous, it can be challenging to recover compensation from an accident that results from this practice, especially since motorcyclists regularly face unfair bias in vehicle accident cases.
-A skilled motorcycle lawyer at Cofman Townsley can help you gain the maximum compensation for your injuries.
+Since lane-splitting on a motorcycle is considered dangerous, it can be challenging to recover compensation from an accident that results from this practice, especially since motorcyclists already face unfair bias in vehicle accident cases.
+That’s why it’s important that you get a skilled motorcycle lawyer from Cofman Townsley to help you gain the maximum compensation for your injuries.

 If you’ve suffered due to an accident while lane-splitting, ensure you take appropriate legal action immediately.
 For more information on your legal rights or to schedule your free consultation, contact our law firm.